About the Lifeline Service

 Monthly test calls

-For the time being, due to the increased demand on the 24 hour monitoring service, please don’t make your monthly test call.
+Monthly test calls can now be resumed.
+If after testing an alarm call is not activated please call 01903 737970 to report the fault.
 Pendants and units self-test for low battery and we will call you if we need to replace or upgrade any equipment.

 Advice for Lifeline contacts and keyholders